 Enter manufacturing and sales costs, as well as the gross profit from sales.
-Check the applicable box to indicate your inventory appraisal method at the beginning and end of the year.
+Check the applicable box to indicate your inventory appraisal method at the beginning and end of the year (Cost or, lower of cost or market).

 Itemize in Part VI of the return the other direct costs shown on line 5.
-Note that the flexible depreciation of assets used in manufacture will be included as other direct costs in Part IV, line 5 and Part VI, line 11.
-The flexible depreciation of assets other than the ones used in manufacture must be entered in Part V, line 39.
+Note that the depreciation of assets used in manufacture will be included as other direct costs in Part IV, line 5 and Part VI, line 11.
+The depreciation of assets other than the ones used in manufacture must be entered in Part V, line 42.